jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 The two Xeno fell into uncharacteristic silence when the radio was switched off.
-It'd been repeating the same message about the attempted assassination of Bountiful Fields that the Sticks and Stones twins mentioned.
-Whoever this Xeno was, they were apparently important enough to make these two clowns stop chittering like a pair of songbirds long enough for Wenjie to think.
+It'd been repeating the same message about the attempted assassination of Bountiful Fields that the Sticks and Stones twins had mentioned.
+Whoever this Xeno was, they were apparently important enough to make these two clowns stop chittering like a pair of songbirds long enough for Wenjie to think, which in turn, gave her brain to catch up with her body, who had some concerns that needed addressing.

-The lapse in conversation gave Wenjie's brain to catch up with her body, who had some concerns that needed addressing.
-So instead of trying to chip away at the Xeno's wall of silence with pointed questions pulled out from her arsenal of blissful ignorance, she instead closed her eyes.
+So instead of trying to chip away at the Xeno's wall of silence with pointed questions pulled out from her arsenal of blissful ignorance, Wenjie instead closed her eyes.
 After a few seconds of making sure she was secure, she took three slow, deep breaths, and switched off into her own blackness.
 It was followed a moment later with a thought to Ruslan.

 '_Can you keep an ear on things?
 Wake me up if anything bad happens_,' the sleepiness she felt crawled along the thought-connection, which was met by a worried emotional gesture from Ruslan.

-'_I understand.
-But perhaps you should define what_ 'Bad' _means in this context?
-We are in a vehicle with Shk who don't want to harm us_,' Ruslan thought back, concerned but thrilled at the sudden responsibility.
+_'I understand.
+But perhaps you should define what_ "Bad" _means in this context?
+We are in a vehicle with Shk who don't want to harm us,'_ Ruslan thought back, concerned but thrilled at the sudden responsibility.

-'_Oh, I don't care, just use your better judgement_.'
-Ruslan could _feel_ the exhaustion in the thought.
+_'Oh, I don't care, just use your better judgement.'_ Ruslan could _feel_ the exhaustion in the thought.

-'_I understand, but I would_-' the thought-connection terminated before Ruslan could finish.
+'_I understand, but I would_-' but the thought-connection terminated before Ruslan could finish.
 It took pinging the health endpoints of the Vampsuit- which was the name of the spacesuit gave itself and refused to answer to anything else- to find out Wenjie had fallen into what was called a '_comatose state_'.
-Ruslan consulted the Vampsuit documentation on the matter, and read it as '_could be a bad thing_'.
+Ruslan consulted the Vampsuit documentation on the matter, and read the state as '_could be a bad thing_'.
 Vampsuit, in the dry, black humour only a highly specialised spacesuit might have, diagnosed her with '_as healed as she is going to get_.'

 Ruslan tried not to be annoyed by being so rudely cut off.
 What had happened to the Wenjie that had spent all those years in the small corners of time raising them from micro-code? _That_ Wenjie had seemed level-headed, cool, and completely detached from the apparent miseries her body and mind had been subjected to. _This_ Wenjie had... _some_ of those characteristics, but it was hard to see when uncertainty clouded it.

 Perhaps it had something to do with her body?
 Ruslan pondered this with the the Vampsuit, which gave a very non-committal answer on the subject.
-As far as that murky mind was concerned, she wasn't dead, but she wasn't much alive either, and perhaps that _Emergency Measures_ would be required.
+As far as that murky mind was concerned, she wasn't dead, but she wasn't much alive either, and perhaps _Emergency Measures_ would be required.
 Ruslan tried to tease out what that ominous statement meant, but was met with a damning silence, which only made them fret more.

-Ruslan forced themselves not to dwell on it and switched contexts.
+Ruslan forced themselves not to dwell on it by switching contexts.
 Their sense of time went up several magnitudes and stopped in Wenjie-Time, or, Meat-Realtime as the Vampsuit called it.
-It was as good a place as any to waste time, waiting to react to input.
+It was as good a place as any to idle, waiting to react to input.
 Which, as they thought longer about it, made them especially anxious.
 They and Wenjie had done nothing but react to events as they came.
-There just wasn't enough... _context_ to make any good decisions.
+There just wasn't enough _context_ to make any good decisions.
 But what could be done about it, other than to continue studiously gathering information?
-And also asking Wenjie for Vampsuit visual permissions.
+And- Ruslan was definitely keen on this one- asking Wenjie for Vampsuit visual permissions.

-The audio-processor began to take up some computational-cycles, and Ruslan, who had rambled down a corridor of thought- and was well and thoroughly lost- tripped back into their reality through a wall of rhetorical questions.
-They hadn't managed to come up with a solution to anything, and had only managed to tangle themselves into a bigger ball of anxiety.
+After some time, the audio-processor began to take up some computational-cycles, and Ruslan, who had rambled down a corridor of thought- and was well and thoroughly lost- tripped back into their reality through a wall of rhetorical questions.
+They hadn't come up with a solution to anything, and had only managed to tangle themselves into a bigger ball of anxiety.
 The audio-processor consuming cycles meant that the Vampsuit microphone was hearing Gemstone and Ringfinger speak.
 Ruslan dropped down magnitudes of time, and settled into the context of the audio-processor.
-If anything, the two Shk would at least let them idle to untangle their knots.
+If anything, the two Shk would at least give them the opportunity to untangle their knots.

 "What are you going to do when you get back to the city?"
 Gemstone asked.
 Ruslan got a feedback cycle from the Persistent Inflection/Sentiment Scrutiniser- PISS- that although she tried to make it sound like she was bored, there were hints of anxiety being covered up by the bravado.